privacycg/requestStorageAccessFor/README.md

 Fetch could then be modified to include cross-site cookies when appropriate (though the modification may depend on [cookie layering changes](https://github.com/httpwg/http-extensions/issues/2084)).
 A draft of such a spec change follows:

 1. At request time, if the request is cross-site and the appropriate permission for `{top-level site, requested origin}` exists, attach cookies only if all of the below checks are met:
-    1. Run a modified ancestor check, like that of the site for cookies algorithm, but allowing ancestors that are same-site with either the embeddee or the top-level site, to prevent any unrelated iframes from getting access.
-This is recommended in .
-Permission policy set by the top-level document can opt trusted `<iframe>`s out of this protection.
+    1. Run a modified ancestor check, like that of the site for cookies algorithm, but allowing only scenarios where every ancestor is same-site with either the embeddee or the top-level site, to prevent any unrelated iframes from getting access.
+This is recommended in [a recent security analysis](https://github.com/privacycg/storage-access/issues/113).
+Permission policy set by the top-level document can potentially opt trusted `<iframe>`s out of this protection.
     1. If the request is for a subresource (i.e., not a navigation), the request must be CORS-enabled.
 In other words, a plain `<img>` or `<script>` without a `crossorigin` attribute would not have cross-site `SameSite=None` cookies attached, regardless of whether access had been granted.
 Similarly, a `fetch` or `XHR` request would omit cross-site `SameSite=None` cookies unless CORS was enabled.
     1. The cookies to be included must be marked `SameSite=None`.
 In other words, the cookies must have been explicitly opted in by the requested domain.
 Cookies with any other `SameSite` option are ignored and not sent, regardless of whether a grant exists.